LegalizeAdulthood/vteffect/readme.md

 This repository contains code for generating various animation effects as VT100 escape sequences.
-The code currently consists of three utilities:
+The code currently consists of four utilities:
 * `scat`, a slow cat program that simulate output at a specific baud rate
-* `vtdump`, a utility to dump escape sequences as text
+* `vtdump`, a utility to dump escape sequences as text commands
+* `vtasm`, a utility to assemble text commands into escape sequences
 * `vteffect`, a program for generating VT100 animation effects

 # scat